On this page

 - MMA Project Information Form

-- Air barrier section and detail drawings indicating continuity of the air barrier
+- Air barrier section and detail drawings indicating continuity of the air barrier (included as part of the architectural drawing permit set)

 - Heat loss / heat gain calculations